 The H. pylori bacteria can also stick to stomach cells.
 Your stomach can’t protect itself very well.
 The area gets red and swollen (inflamed).

-H. pylori can also get the stomach to make more acid.
-Health experts don't fully understand how.
+H. pylori can also cause the stomach to make more acid.
+Health experts don’t fully understand how.

 What causes H. pylori infection?